mgutz/plv8-bedrock/README.md

 Install dependencies

-    # use --force to upgrade it if it was previous installed
+    # use --force to upgrade if mygrate was previously installed
-    # mygrate-pre will be updated often until I release 0.2.0
+    # (mygrate-pre will be updated often until I release 0.2.0)
     npm install mygrate@0.2.0-pre -g --force
     npm install